 Picking an ACT test date can feel overwhelming, whether you’re a high school freshman or a senior.
 When will you know enough to take the exam but still have time left over for a re-take if necessary?
 No fretting–Magoosh can help you decide!
-In this post, we’ll give you up-to-date information on both international and U.S. ACT test dates and score release dates for the 2018-2019, and 2019-2020 school years, as well as projected ACT dates for 2020-2021.
+In this post, we’ll give you up-to-date information on both international and U.S. ACT test dates and score release dates for the 2019-2020 school year, as well as ACT test dates for 2020-2021.

-First, take this quiz to find the best ACT test date for you and then come back to this post for more information.
+The quickest way to find the best ACT test date for you?
+Take this quiz!
+Then, come back to this post for more information.

 Table of Contents